arjundebnath/ace-lib-theme/GUIDE.md

 ### 2. Copy the sass files

-Copy the `assets` directory from `node_modules` into the cui templtate's `assets` directory.
+Copy the `assets` directory from `node_modules` into the cui template's `assets` directory.
 If you need information about how to create a cui-template, refer to the [cui-template](https://github.com/agileapps-dev-com/agileapps-cui) documentation.

 ### 3. Make the necessary changes to the `scss` files